Graduate Program in Physiology & Integrative Biology

 - Robert Wood Johnson Medical School

-- RWJMS Research Building, Room 156
+- RWJMS Research Building and School of Public Health, Room 156

-- 683 Hoes Lane
+- 683 Hoes Lane West

 - Key Words: Physiology, structure and function of potassium channels, role of potassium channels in causing disease